sam0x17/containerflare/examples/basic/README.md

 # Containerflare Basic Example

 This example is a standalone Cargo crate that depends on the root `containerflare` crate via a path dependency.
+It targets both Cloudflare Containers and Google Cloud Run with a single Dockerfile and two helper deploy scripts.

 ## Run via Cargo (no container)
 ```bash